 Portage County, Ohio UFO Police Chase-April 17, 1966

-When there is no physical proof to prove your case, much like in the court of law credible witnesses are worth their wait in gold.
-And can you think of a better witness than an officer of the law.
+When there is no physical proof to prove your case, much like in the court of law credible witnesses are worth their weight in gold.
+And, can you think of a better witness than an officer of the law.
 Or how about a dozen of them all from different towns and states.

 Many more officers from Pennsylvania soon joined in the chase including Frank Panzanella who stated he witnessed the object hovering in the sky high up in the air.
 That's when the Air Force got involved and scrambled jets to subdue the Unidentified Flying Object that incidentally was not even on their radar at which time the UFO rose rapidly in the air out of site of the officers.